 – the unit is delivered to you in dismantled parts, but putting them together is no sweat with the instruction manual that comes with it.

 – it is solidly built and requires no regular maintenance to keep it going.
 Just the usual wash down after each use and you’re good to go for your next sortie.

 – it can move various types of trailers – we’ve already mentioned that, right?
 But it also moves with great ease on different terrains, such as mud, sand, or grass.
-That’s the very reason why some boat owners call it the best tow dolly.
+That’s the very reason why some boat owners call it the best heavy duty boat trailer.

 If you’d want to be particularly meticulous in finding a flaw, we think it would be its lack of portability.
 Once you’ve assembled it, it stays that way.
 No folding parts to keep it compact when transporting or storing it away.
 You’d have to knock it down to its storable parts.
 However, we believe that that is the tradeoff you’d have to live with for the sturdy build that you get.

 Our take is that the benefits clearly outweigh the lone drawback.
-Also, we almost forgot to mention that this unit is very affordable – you wouldn’t even dig deep into your pocket.
+Also, we almost forgot to mention that this boat trolley is very affordable – you wouldn’t even dig deep into your pocket.

 The unit delivers what it says it will – that’s all-important.
 As to the minor issue, there’s a way to go around it – place the dolly inside the boat when you hit the road, not in your car trunk where it wrestles with your ice chest.
 Now, isn’t that cool – I really like this boat trailer moving dolly!

 – the swivel caster acts as a pivot for negotiating tight turns effortlessly.
 As in other 3-wheel models, it takes some of the trailer’s weight away from the user.

 – the 1000-lb load capacity makes moving a variety of trailers easy and safe.